 - night sailing

 To book, please select the course start date and number of people attending from the book now box on this page.
-The 4 week cruising crew course costs $598.
+If you need help check out our booking help.
+Please note all courses are subject to minimum booking numbers to run.

 If these course times don’t suit please email firstname.lastname@example.org to be notified when new courses are scheduled.